Best Of18 min read

 Pros

-• Stakeholder-friendly dashboards
+• Stakeholder dashboards are excellent

-• Easy to onboard non-technical teammates
+• Easy to get non-technical teammates comfortable with it

 Cons